Visit Palm Springs, CA.

 Trade hustle and bustle for mid-century charm and plentiful palm trees—start by booking a flight on Southwest.
 Southwest Airlines flies to Palm Springs often, which makes it easy to plan your next visit.
 Of course, having a memorable trip is about more than finding cheap airfare to Palm Springs International Airport.
-Learn more about the Southwest® Experience and book your upcoming flight to Palm Springs.
+Learn more about the Southwest® Experience and book your upcoming flight to Palm Springs, CA.

 Got flexible travel plans?

-Things to do in Palm Springs.
+Things to do in Palm Springs, CA.

 - Joshua Tree National Park